 When they were working on the song “Bras de Mer”, Seckou remembered this old Welsh tune that he’d once played with another Welsh harpist by the name of Llio Rhydderch, but he couldn’t remember its name.
 Producer John Hollis found it on the Internet.
 It was called “Conset Ifan Glen Teifi”, “The Concert of Ifan Glen Teifi”.
 Teifi is the name of the river that runs through Cardigan.
 It’s a lush and beautiful Welsh waterway and the tune fitted Seckou’s Manding melody “Niali Bagna”, named after an old Wolof king, like a hand fits an old glove.
 Seckou then added an old Manding melody called “Bolong”, meaning “The Arms of the Sea”.
 Finally Catrin overlaid “Clychau Aberdyfi” or “The Bells of Aberdovey”.
 Everything found its place in the whole without coercion, like the pieces in a puzzle or the water of many rivers flowing into each other for their final journey to the sea.
 That’s how most of “Clychau Dibon” came together.
 Strange symmetries.
 Strange coincidences.
 Andy Moran – CD cover notes

 It is really during live performances that the seven recorded tracks on Clychau Dibon take on a life of their own with the songs expanding into much longer dialogues between the two string instruments, allowing for exquisite flutters of notes, dazzling bass lines, entirely new improvised sections and even vocal parts or percussions.
 The new music emerging from the unlikely fusion is a true delight for the ears.

-See also music critic Andy Morgan’s book Finding the One – The strange and parallel lives of the West African kora and the Welsh harp published in 2014 and available here.
+See also music critic Andy Morgan’s book Finding the One – The strange and parallel lives of the West African kora and the Welsh harp published in 2014.